 Patience, persistence, and perspiration make an unbeatable combination for success.-Napoleon Hill

 "What you have to remember is that a lot of success (Weather in business or in life) is a persistence game.
 It's not a talent game.
 It's not a luck game.
 It's a persistence game.
 The person who is willing to be there the longest, fight the hardest, and be the last man or woman standing is the one who arrives at the destination.
 This person gets to the finish line, not because he or she is any better than other entrepreneurs but because this person stayed the course and refused to give up.
 When this person said "I commit", she actually meant it. " -K.B.

 Nearly every kind of feedback – even if I agreed with it or not – has been a massive tool for me and my growth.
 I remember when I was working in a treatment center as a counsellor where we received feedback daily.
 I was in fear every day; however, this experience made me super humble and strong.
 I will never forget this experience, and I am thankful for it.
 The more we can understand feedback with an open mind, the more we’ll develop.
 When you learn to process feedback effectively, there will be no limit to your personal development.

 Ask for feedback.
 Ask your friends that you can be vulnerable with to give you feedback.
 And remember to put yourself in their shoes as it can be very, very hard to provide feedback.
 Consider their perspective and how their role or relationship with you might be affecting what they say, and how you feel about it.
 Finally, remember that you don’t have to re-evaluate your entire life because of one person’s feedback in one area of your life.

-My name is Annica Johansson and I am an Intuitive Healer and Artist.
+My name is Annica Johansson and I am an Energy Intuitive and Artist.
 I am writing about personal development, daily musings, spirituality and depicting mother nature's amazing beauty.
 Welcome!